 Avocado oil has one of the highest monounsaturated fat percentages among all cooking oils, second only to olive oil.
-It can withstand high cooking temperatures making it perfect for grilling, roasting or using in salad dressings.
+It can withstand high cooking temperatures making it perfect for grilling, roasting, or using in salad dressings.

 Avocado oil is also rich in polyunsaturated fatty acids that soothe the skin and decrease redness due to UV exposure.
-However, Live Science notes that avocado oil tends to be more expensive and harder to find – this why people prefer to use olive oil
+However, Live Science notes that avocado oil tends to be more expensive and harder to find – this is why people prefer to use olive oil

 Extra Virgin Olive Oil